digitalfabrik/integreat-app/native/README.md

 In development builds, i.e. `yarn start`, the test cms is used as default.

 To switch between production and test cms, go to **Settings**, scroll down to the **Version** and tap it 10 times.
-To switch back to default cms url, press the button **Switch back to default API** on the very top of the **Settings** screen.
+To switch back to the default CMS URL, press the button **Switch back to default API** on the very top of the **Settings** screen.
-On iOS it may be required to close and reopen the app after changing the cms instance.
+On iOS, it may be required to close and reopen the app after changing the CMS instance.

-The cms repository can be found [here](https://github.com/digitalfabrik/integreat-cms).
+The CMS repository can be found [here](https://github.com/digitalfabrik/integreat-cms).
-There is no up-to-date api documentation but an outdated one can be found [here](https://github.com/Integreat/cms/wiki/REST-APIv3-Documentation).
+There is no up-to-date API documentation, but an outdated one can be found [here](https://github.com/Integreat/cms/wiki/REST-APIv3-Documentation).

 ### Testing CMS Content

-To test with content from the cms the **testumgebung** can be used.
+To test with content from the CMS, the **testumgebung** can be used.
 If you don't know how to do that, reach out to us.

 ### Hidden Regions

-Hidden regions, especially the testumgebung, can be shown by entering the search query `wirschaffendas` in the regions page.
+Hidden regions, especially the testumgebung, can be shown by entering the search query `wirschaffendas` in the region page.

 ### Additional Notes